lestipa/modulogit/readme.md

-Meu primeiro sistema no GIT
+Meu primeiro sistema no GITHUB

-novamente

-git commit -am "Tem que ir de uma vez"

-nova alt

-agora vai